MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-company-information.md

 The default user experience in a [!INCLUDE [prod_short](includes/prod_short.md)] trial doesn't reveal all capabilities.
 You can switch on the full experience on the **Company Information** page.
 For more information, see [Change Which Features are Displayed](ui-experiences.md).

-## <a name="see-related-microsoft-trainingtrainingmodulescreate-new-companies-dynamics--business-central" />See related [Microsoft training](/training/modules/create-new-companies-dynamics-365-business-central/)
+## <a name="see-related-microsoft-trainingtrainingmodulescreate-new-companies-dynamics-365-business-central" />See related [Microsoft training](/training/modules/create-new-companies-dynamics-365-business-central/)

 ## <a name="see-also" />See also